hassan11196/CMS-OC-WebOps/README.md

 ## Installation

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine, or you can download the zip file and extract it.
 2. Open Google Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" in the top-right corner.
 4. Click the "Load unpacked" button and select the directory where you cloned the repository.